Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/spheres.rst

 **Interaction Class Usage With Spheres:**

 To retrieve data associated with a specific interaction between two spheres, the attributes of the ``exaDEM::Interaction`` class are used to identify cells, positions, and interaction types.
-These informations are then utilized within simulation computations to accurately model interactions between spheres, considering the interaction type.
+This information is then utilized within simulation computations to accurately model interactions between spheres, considering the interaction type.

 These interactions are utilized as a level of granularity for intra-node parallelization, applicable to both ``CPU`` and upcoming ``GPU`` implementations.
 The interactions are populated within the ``nbh_sphere`` operator and subsequently processed in the ``contact_sphere`` operator.